ITU-BDSA2024-GROUP19/Chirp/docs/report.md

 - An `Author` represents one of our users.
 This type is implemented as an extension of the default `IdentityUser` type.[^1] Authors can follow each other on _Chirp!_
 - A `Cheep` is a message posted to _Chirp!_ by an author.
 Additionally for this project, users are able to "like" Cheeps.

-These entity types are saved to a database using _Enitiy Framework Core_.[^2] EF Core supports saving these entities in a relational database for the application, and is able to apply _migrations_ to this database as the entities change and features are added.
+These entity types are saved to a database using _Enitiy Framework Core_.[^2] EF Core supports saving these entities in a relational database for the application.
+As the entities change and features are added, EF Core is able to apply _migrations_ to any existing database.

 In addition to the main entities, we have derived types for data transfer and page model types.